EllisBale/movie_portal/README.md

 <details>
 <summary> Procfile issue </summary>

-Fixed an issue in which my Procfile was showing the wrong name.
+Fixed an issue where my Procfile was showing the wrong name.
-This happened because I coppied the Procfile from the codestar project to this project.
+This happened because I copied the Procfile from the Codestar project to this project.
 </details>

 <details>
 <summary>  CSS not showing up fix  </summary>

-Fixed a bug which was not allowing me to see changes to my CSS which I originally thought that bootstrap was the issue but then realised my debug mode was on false.
+Fixed a bug that was not allowing me to see changes to my CSS.
+I originally thought that bootstrap was the issue, but then realised my debug mode was on false.
 </details>

 <details>
 <summary> Heroku not deploying fix </summary>

- Issue with server 500,  server deployed on heroku but didn't show up.
+ Issue with server 500 error; the server deployed on Heroku but didn't show up.
- I fixed this by adding the cloudinary to config var on the heroku settings page.
+ I fixed this by adding the cloudinary to config var on the Heroku settings page.
 </details>

 <details>
 <summary> Hero carousel not moving on Firefox browser</summary>

-Fixed issue with hero carousel not automatically moving a firefox.
-I fixed this by adding a timer to it with  `data-bs-interval="7000"`.
-This gives 7 seconds to move between each hero image.
+Fixed issue with hero carousel not automatically moving on Firefox.
+I fixed this by adding a timer with  `data-bs-interval="7000"`, which gives 7 seconds to move between each hero image.
 </details>